ianhussey/unconscious-ec-RRR/measures/2 master measures/readme.md

 ## Return files

 All data processing and analysis will be done centrally by the organisers.
-When you have finished data collection using the predetermined sample size, please zip and send all the csv files in the data folder to Ian (ian.hussey@ugent.be).
+When you have finished data collection using the predetermined sample size, please zip and send all the csv files in the data folder to all of Ian (ian.hussey@ugent.be), Sean (sean.hughes@ugent.be) and Tal (tal.moranyorovich@ugent.be@ugent.be).